andersonku/thinking-with-paper/battle-plan-for-cold/README.md

 - [ ] Canned sardine / tuna / your favourite fish
 - [ ] Canned beans -> Check salt and sugar content
 - [ ] Masks
+- [ ] Essential oil -- Peppermint or something nice
+- [ ] Epsom Salt
+- [ ] Vitamin C supplement
+- [ ] Zinc supplement or your favourite immune boost
+- [ ] Nice tissue won't sand your nose

 ## Day before

 I found myself spending a few hours running errand during sick leave days.
-Deciding what to buy while inhaling air full of bacteria and viruses in poor ventilated shopping more is not the most productive way to rest.
-If you know you will be sick tomorrow, why not do some online shopping the night before so you can:
+Deciding what to buy while inhaling air full of bacteria and viruses in poorly ventilated shopping mall is not the most productive way to rest.
+Knowing you will be sick tomorrow, why not do some online shopping the night before.
+So you can:

 1. Have them delivered tomorrow (If you can afford it)
 2. Or have them ready to pick up tomorrow